osmfoundation/welcome-mat/how-to-give-back/index.md

 ---
-title: How do we give back?
+title: How to give back?
 layout: category
 order: 3
 color: blue
-description: How do we give back?
+description: How to give back?
 image: mapathon_MM.jpg
 ---